dicksont/avue/README.md

 ### Radio elements

-Input elements of type radio have an additional property called *groupVAlue*. *groupValue* allows us to attach properties to value of the radio group.
+Input elements of type radio have an additional property called *groupValue*. *groupValue* allows us to attach properties to value of the radio group.
 It would look as follows:

 ```javascript
     radio.bind
       .groupValue
       .to(ui, 'input');
 ```

+An error will be thrown if the value assigned to the property is not found in any corresponding radio button's value attribute.

 ### Checkbox